dougie181/riskMatrix/README.md

 # riskMatrix
-Simple tool to create a riskMatrix image based on a risk register
+Simple tool to create a riskMatrix image based on a risk register table, which is defined my as JSON data structure

+# Usage and Installation
-## Local Installation (macOS)
+## Local version (macOS)

 1. Change directory to local folder
 ```